-Identity Theft is a serious crime.
-It can occur at anytime and to anyone.
-It happens when someone takes your personal information without your knowledge and uses it to commit fraud or other crimes.
+Identity Theft is a serious crime that can occur at anytime and to anyone.
+This kind of theft happens when someone takes your personal information without your knowledge and uses it to commit fraud or other crimes.

 Follow these simple guidelines to help protect your identity:

 - Don't carry your Social Security Card with you and don't give your number out unless it is absolutely necessary.